 I thought maybe his spell gave him a sort of X-Ray vision as to where the enemies were.

 - #3069 Posted 4 years ago

 Not that it matters but are you researching WWII and this story is a side-effect or is it the other way around?
 Either way this series is rapidly becoming my one of my favorites among your works.

 I usually have a good idea of the facts, then the story comes and I fill in the details.
 World War 2 is particularly well-documented, so there are tons of small details I can cram in.

 Inspired by (sequel to):

-Beckton smoked a cigarette himself while Newkirk scribbled down a long note for his factory chief.
+Beckton lit a cigarette himself while Newkirk scribbled down a long note for his factory chief.

 - Story viewed 17 times and rated 0 times.

 All stories on Ficlatté are licensed under a Creative Commons Attribution-Share Alike 3.0 License.
 What does this mean?